-When your attack succeeds, you deal damage.
-The type of weapon used determines the amount of damage you deal.
+When an attack succeeds, damage is dealt.
+The type of weapon used determines the amount of damage.
 Damage reduces a target’s current hit points.

 Minimum Damage: If penalties reduce the damage result to less than 1, a hit still deals 1 point of damage.
 Damage Reduction, however, can reduce damage dealt to a character to less than 1 but cannot make a character gain HP.

-Any time a character takes damage from a single hit that exceeds the character’s massive damage threshold, that damage is considered massive damage.
+Any time an unprotected character takes damage from a single hit that exceeds the character’s massive damage threshold, that damage is considered massive damage.
 A character’s massive damage threshold is equal to the character’s current Constitution score X2; it can be increased by taking the Improved Damage Threshold feat.

-When a character takes massive damage that doesn’t reduce his or her hit points to 0 or lower, the character must make a Fortitude save (DC 15).
+When a character takes massive damage that doesn’t reduce their hit points to 0 or lower, the character must make a Fortitude save (DC 15).
 If the character fails the save, the character’s hit point total is immediately reduced to –1.
 If the save succeeds, the character suffers no ill effect beyond the loss of hit points.

 Creatures immune to critical hits are also immune to the effects of massive damage.

 Damage Roll: Once a successful attack is made, the character must roll for damage.

 That roll is:

 Thrown Weapons: Weapon’s damage dice + Strength modifier + other modifiers

 Unarmed Attacks: 1d3 (for Medium-sized creatures) + Strength modifier + other modifiers